djordon/polygon-partitioner/README.md

 1. A method that approximates a polygon by a orthogonal polygon.

     This output is guaranteed to cover the input polygon.
-There are also methods that allow you to change the coarseness of the approximation.
+You to change the coarseness of the approximation.

-2. A method that partitions a orthogonal polygon into non-overlapping rectangles.
+2. A method that partitions an orthogonal polygon into non-overlapping rectangles.

     This method handles polygons with holes and chords.

-Note that the orthogonal polygons used as input are assumed to have edges that align with either the x-axis and y-axis.
+Note that the orthogonal polygons used as input are assumed to have edges that are parallel to either the x-axis and y-axis.
 Also, the functions in this package use [JTS](https://github.com/locationtech/jts) Polygons as the class for the input polygon.

 Installation